 For libel, privacy and newsgathering, we will read the most salient cases and statutes, watch broadcasts that resulted in litigations, learn how to find and fix legal issues pre-publication, and pick apart hypothetical situations in print, on the Internet and in video.
 We will compare notions of privacy and free expression in the United States and abroad.
 We will also look at the legal implications of native advertising, behavioral advertising, and user generated content.

-Each student will write a research paper about a particular area of media law.
+Each student will write a 20-25 page research paper about a particular area of media law chosen by the student.
 Minor and major writing credit is available upon consultation with the instructors.
 The last two classes will be dedicated to 8-10 minute in-class student presentations of their paper topics.
 Grades will be based on the research paper as well as the presentation, class participation, preparedness, and attendance.
 No prior course in copyright or media law is required.